whereswaldon/mediagheist/README.md

 ## Drawbacks

-- Only handles MP3 files
+- Only handles MP3 and OGG files
 - Doesn't handle all possible metadata for sorting, just artist and album

 ## Plans

-- Support multiple media containers (OGG, etc...)
+- Support more media containers
 - Create scripts to do similar tasks for other media types

 ## Install